 Artistic Director – Mary Claire Branton

 Mary Claire Branton obtained a BA in Theatre from the University of Georgia and received her MFA in Acting from Brooklyn College.
 She studied Chekov and Stanislavsky with the Moscow Art Theatre and workshopped Anne Bogart’s Viewpoints at Columbia University.
 After a career altering back injury, Mary Claire began directing and writing.
 She has taught acting and directed shows at numerous educational institutions and professional theatres in the U.S. with cast sizes as large as ninety-five children.
-For two years, she led drama programs in China at the Taihu International School and the International School of Wuxi outside of Shanghai.
+For two years, she led extracurricular drama programs in China at the Taihu International School and the International School of Wuxi near Shanghai.

 In 2008, Mary Claire directed Waiting For My Growth Spurt at the Woodruff Art Center’s 14th Street Playhouse, written and performed by thirteen year-old Jason David.
 The run sold out and was the first professional one-kid show in the United States.
 Her absurdist direction of Kyle Jarrow’s Obie Award-winning A Very Merry Unauthorized Children’s Scientology Pageant also sold out two years in a row at Dad’s Garage Theatre and was voted by Creative Loafing as one of the top ten shows in Atlanta, 2007.